greenm01/ec4x/docs/ec4x_specs.md

 ### 4.2.1 Hold Position (00):

 Fleets are ordered to hold position and standby for new orders.
-They will not preemptively attack hostile ships unless directly engaged.

 ### 4.2.2 Move Fleet (01):

-Move to a new solar system and hold position.
+Move to a new solar system and hold position (00).

 ### 4.2.3 Seek home (02):

-Order a fleet to seek the closest friendly solar system.
+Order a fleet to seek the closest friendly solar system and hold position (00).
+Should that planet be taken over by an enemy, the fleet will move to the next closest planet you own.

 ### 4.2.4 Patrol a System (03):